 The purpose of wheels is to makes it easier on the patient to move from one point to the other without using too much strength.

 The wheels also make it very easy to negotiate tight corners and spaces.
 NOVA GetGo Petite Rollator Walker tops this category because of its 22″ inch narrow frame making it suitable for maneuvering through smaller doorways.
 It can also handle 300 lbs weight capacity.
+This petite size focuses on those 4’5″ to 5’5″.

 The difference between a rollator and wheeled walkers is that narrow rollators have four wheels, a seat and backrest.